Console Light Web Monitoring Panel#

 Attention

-The widget requires setting the zone directive in an upstream block within the stream context.
+Requires setting the zone directive in an upstream block in the stream context.

-Displays upstream statistics of the stream context, generated from the /status/stream/upstreams/ API section:
+Displays upstream statistics for the stream context, generated from the /status/stream/upstreams/ API section:

 Total